Suits (South Korean TV series)

-Suits (Korean: 슈츠) is a South Korean television series starring Jang Dong-gun and Park Hyung-sik.
+Suits (Korean: 슈츠) is a 2018 South Korean television series starring Jang Dong-gun and Park Hyung-sik.
 The drama is based on the American television series of the same name by Aaron Korsh.
 It aired on KBS2 starting April 25, 2018 on Wednesdays and Thursdays at 22:00 (KST) for 16 episodes.

 Synopsis

-A capable and distinguished lawyer of the law firm "Kang & Ham" Choi Kang-Seok recruits a young man named Go Yeon-Woo who has a retentive memory but not a law degree.
-An adaptation from the American TV show Suits.
+A capable and distinguished lawyer of the law firm "Kang & Ham" Choi Kang-seok (Jang Dong-gun) recruits a young man named Go Yeon-woo (Park Hyung-sik) who has a retentive memory but not a law degree.